Every young person's future is full of possibilities. As

 a dependent child or children lives with one parent.

-that we are witnessing the breakdown of the family.
-This breakdown, according to
+witnessing the collapse of the family.
+According to others,

-Others suggest that single-parent families are not necessarily
+Others argue that single-parent families are not necessarily

-Mothers and fathers often bring different strengths and styles
+Mothers and fathers frequently bring distinct strengths and

-to their parenting roles.
-These roles should complement each other
+parenting techniques to their positions.
+These roles should

-Fathers influence their children in large part through the quality of their
+Fathers impact their children in large part because of the

-Mothers and fathers, keeping their children's best interest at heart,
+Mothers and fathers who have their children's best interests

-can bring unique strengths to their relationships with
+at heart can bring unique strengths to their relationships with